Book – Get Out of Your Own way

 – F. Scott Fitzgerald

-- Failing to consider the other person’s true intention is a good way to ruin a relationship.
+• Failing to consider the other person’s true intention is an excellent way to ruin a relationship.

 Quitting Too Soon –